-Your radio may have a button marked with an H or HR to represent hours and an M or MIN to represent minutes.
+Your radio may have a button marked with an H or HR to represent hours and an M or MN to represent minutes.

 Press and hold the hour button until the correct hour appears on the display.
-AM or PM will also appear on the display.
 Press and hold the minute button until the correct minute appears on the display.
 The time may be set with the ignition on or off.

-To synchronize the time with an FM station broadcasting Radio Data System (RDS) information, press and hold the hour and minute buttons at the same time for two seconds until UPDATED and the clock symbol appear on the display.
-If the time is not available from the station, NO UPDAT will appear on the display instead.
+To synchronize the time with an FM station broadcasting Radio Data System (RDS) information, press and hold the hour and minute buttons at the same time until RDS TIME appears on the display.
+To accept this time, press and hold the hour and minute buttons, at the same time, for another 2 seconds.
+If the time is not available from the station, NO UPDAT will appear on the display.